 You don't have to be in school (although a lot of ILP volunteers are taking a break from college).
 You don't have to be a teaching major ... actually it's totally fine if you've never taught before.
 We'll train ya.

-We will be accepting around 20 volunteers and 3 Head Teachers for Spring 2018 to send to our new programs.
+Right now, we will be accepting around 20 volunteers and 3 Head Teachers for our new programs.

 Can males go?

 Yes!
 We get this question a lot because we're not able to send males to all of our volunteer locations due to housing issues.
 But yes, we will have limited spots open for males in both Costa Rica and Nicaragua - check out other male volunteer locations here.

 Yes!
 The housing available for married volunteers is limited, but we have options in Costa Rica and Nicaragua for you.

 $3,720 is the program fee for volunteers in both of these countries which covers international roundtrip airfare, visa, housing, meals, and training for the entire 4-5 month semester.

 We recommend that around $1,000 of that program fee comes from the volunteer's fundraising.
 We've got tips to help you with that (you'll receive more information about fundraising after you apply and we're always posting money saving ideas here).